| ANNUAL REPORTS *

 Aya joined CodeBrave’s 2019 summer bootcamp with The Kayany Foundation.
-This autumn, we lent Aya and 19 of her schoolmates donated iPads so they could continue their tech education at home through lockdown.
+In autumn, we lent Aya and 19 of her schoolmates donated iPads so they could continue their tech education at home through lockdown.

-Since then, she’s completed our Mobile Website Builder course, used design thinking to create a WordPress website and learned other critical digital skills like email, search engines and internal safety.
+Since then, she’s completed our Mobile Website Builder course.
+She used design thinking to create a WordPress website and learned critical digital skills like email, search and internal safety.